centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy/support.md

 - [Beatport](https://www.beatport.com/artist/centomila/1136112)

 ## Special Thanks

-Immense gratitude goes out to all Patrons, GitHub followers, listeners, and the enthusiastic Bitwig community for their continuous encouragement and support!
+I've been honestly blown away by all the kind words!
+Huge thanks to all my Patrons, GitHub followers, music listeners, and the awesome Bitwig community on Discord and Reddit.
+You folks make this journey worth it!